valorad/billy-cdk/README.md

 ## Original version
-The [original version](https://github.com/valorad/C_cc/blob/master/BillyCDK%20x64.C) was developped in 2014 as a personal project after finishing C programming course.
+The [original version](https://github.com/valorad/C_cc/blob/master/BillyCDK%20x64.C) was developed in 2014 as a personal project after finishing the C programming course.